(Re)designing summative assessments

 What are some of the drivers at Oxford for (re)designing summative assessments?

-If your course or programme team is interested in implementing changes to the summative assessments, or you are designing a new course/programme to commence from the 2025-26 academic year, we can work with you through the (re)designing summative assessments service.
+If your course or programme team is interested in implementing changes to the summative assessments, or you are designing a new course/programme to commence from the 2026-27 academic year, we can work with you through the (re)designing summative assessments service.

-We promote the role of assessment in supporting inclusive educational approaches, while maintaining the academic robustness and challenge reflective of the high-quality teaching and Oxford's outstanding students.
+We promote the role of assessment in supporting inclusive educational approaches, while maintaining academic robustness and challenge reflective of the high-quality teaching and Oxford's outstanding students.

 This consultancy opportunity is focussed on (re)designing assessment tasks, conditions and timings to ensure they are working well for you and your students.